Hyjaxaru/105_alt_project/README.md

 * **NEW:** User-created Levels: ~~The player will be able to load a file containing enough information to create a new level challenge.~~ All levels are loaded from files, and the user will be able to add custom levels.
 Custom levels will not count towards the players progression / acheivements, but are a fun feature for players to challenge eachother.
 These level files will need to be created manually, but will have a clean and semi-human-readable syntax

-* Level Builder: If enough time is left after everything else is done, I may attempt to create a visual level creator program.
+* **UPDATED:** Level Builder: If enough time is left after everything else is done, I may attempt to create a visual level creator program.
 This will be written in Swift using SwiftUI, and not C++.
-I do not expect to be graded on this contribution, but it seems like a nice to have, so I have mentioned it :) ***UPDATE:*** *I made a visual editor compatible with the DataFile class file format, so you can edit level config and leaderboard files.
+I do not expect to be graded on this contribution, but it seems like a nice to have, so I have mentioned it :) *I made a visual editor compatible with the DataFile class file format, so you can edit level config and leaderboard files.
 Microsoft Excell actualy proved to a perfect terrain editor, so I've just used that for terrain instead*